hagbardc23/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 ```
  > A successfull assignment of policies can be checked by `az policy assignment list`.
 It should look like ![Image](az-policy-assignment-list_tagging-policy.jpg)

 For execution of Packer and Terraform you will also need both applicaiton installed locally.
-Please refer to Dependencies section for download of installation packages.
+Please refer to Dependencies section for downloading of installation packages.
 ## Dependencies
 * Install [Packer](https://www.packer.io/downloads)
 * Install [Terraform](https://www.terraform.io/downloads.html)